MicrosoftLearningKoreanLab/AZ-203KR-DevelopingSolutionsforMicrosoftAzure/Instructions/Labs/AZ-203_05_lab_ak.md

     dotnet new console --output . --name SimpleConsole
     ```

-1. In the command prompt, enter the following command and press Enter to add the **1.1.29** version of the **Microsoft.Net.Http** package from NuGet to the current project:
+1. In the command prompt, enter the following command and press Enter to add the **7.1.0** version of the **Polly** package from NuGet to the current project:

     ```
-    dotnet add package Microsoft.Net.Http --version 1.1.29
-    ```

-1. In the command prompt, enter the following command and press Enter to add the **1.0.2** version of the **Polly** package from NuGet to the current project:

-    ```
-    dotnet add package Polly --version 1.0.2
+    dotnet add package Polly --version 7.1.0
     ```

 1. In the command prompt, enter the following command and press Enter to build the .NET Core web application: